gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The tortoise picked up his cup of tea.
 "It's very rare," he said,
 quiet but excited.
-"And it's not a special talent like mine.
-Nobody really knows *what* it is, but if I'm right, it's why the tech in the bunker worked for you when it wouldn't work for your sister."
+"But if I'm right,
+that's why the tech in the bunker worked for you when it wouldn't work for your sister.
+You can use all the tech the Makers left behind, not just odds and ends like the mayor's zap gun."

 "Plausible," Dockety buzzed.
 "Improbable events have occurred with surprising frequency."